Categorical characterizations of regularity for algebraic stacks: Introduction

-We start in \Cref{sec:prelim} by briefly recalling some definitions concerning $t$-structures and generation of triangulated categories, as well as background for (derived categories of) algebraic stacks.
-Then, in \Cref{sec:cohomologically_regularity}, we introduce `cohomological regularity at a point', show this is the same as regularity at closed points and use this to show a homological characterization for the regularity of an algebraic stack.
-In \Cref{sec:openness_locus} we focus on the regular locus of an algebraic stack and extend to suitable stacks results, known for schemes, connecting openness of the regular locus to the existence of generators for their bounded derived categories.
-Lastly, in \Cref{sec:relating_geometry_and_perfects} we prove the stacky versions of the Bondal--Van den Bergh and Antieau--Gepner--Heller conjectures, relating regularity, and so the geometry, of the algebraic stacks to structural properties of their categories of perfect complexes (respectively, strong generation and the existence of bounded $t$-structures).
+This result appears later as \Cref{prop:j_condition_stacks}.
+It generalizes previous results of Iyengar and Takahashi for commutative rings \cite{Iyengar/Takahashi:2019} and of Dey and the second author for schemes \cite{Dey/Lank:2024a}.
+See \Cref{sec:prelim_algebraic_stacks_thomason} for the definition of the Thomason condition.
+Many Noetherian algebraic stacks satisfy the $1$-Thomason condition.
+This includes, for instance, those with quasi-finite separated diagonals \cite[Theorem A]{Hall/Rydh:2017}.
+Also, concentrated regular algebraic stacks with quasi-finite diagonal \cite[Corollary 1.2]{Lank:2026}.

 \begin{ack} Timothy De Deyn was supported by ERC Consolidator Grant 101001227 (MMiMMa).
 Pat Lank and Kabeer Manali Rahul were supported by ERC Advanced Grant 101095900-TriCatApp.
 Kabeer Manali Rahul was also supported by an Australian Government Research Training Program Scholarship.
-Fei Peng was supported by a Melbourne research scholarship offered by the University of Melbourne.
-The authors thank Jack Hall for discussions. \end{ack}
+Fei Peng was supported by the Australian Research Council DP210103397 and FT210100405, a Melbourne Research Scholarship, and the Science Abroad Travelling Scholarship offered by the University of Melbourne.
+The authors thank Jack Hall for discussions and suggestions. \end{ack}